OSU-CS493-Sp18/final-project-cs493_team_17/README.md

 ## 2. Update your Docker Compose specification to include MongoDB

 Next, modify `docker-compose.yml` to include a MongoDB service based on the official `mongo` Docker image.
 Make sure this service is set up as follows:
-  * You should use the environment variables `MONGO_INITDB_ROOT_USER` and `MONGO_INITDB_ROOT_PASSWORD` to create a root user for your MongoDB server.
+  * You should use the environment variables `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` to create a root user for your MongoDB server.
 Also use the environment variable `MONGO_INITDB_DATABASE` to create an initial database within your server for your application.

   * By default, the `mongo` Docker image stores database data in the directory `/data/db`.
 You should create a Docker volume and mount it there so your database data is persisted.